David Pratt (politician): Career after politics

-In January 2011, Pratt accepted the position of Senior Vice President of Public Affairs with GCI Canada, a public relations and public affairs company with offices in Toronto and Ottawa.
+In January 2011, Pratt accepted the position of Senior Vice President of Public Affairs with GCI Canada, a public affairs company with offices in Toronto and Ottawa.
 In September 2012, Pratt started his own company, David Pratt & Associates, which is a government relations and strategic consulting firm based in Ottawa.
-His clients include major international defence companies such as Raytheon, Serco, L3 Harris, Leonardo, and Oshkosh Defense.
+His clients are predominantly defence and security companies interested in procurement opportunities with the Government of Canada.
+They have included major international defence companies such as Raytheon, Nexter, Leonardo, L3 Harris and Oshkosh Defense as well as cybersecurity and IT companies - large and small.

-Pratt is a director of the Conference of Defence Associations of Canada, a Senior Fellow and sits on the Advisory Council of the Canadian Defence and Foreign Affairs Institute.
-He is also an honorary member of the Royal Military College of Canada and serves on the board of directors of Serenity House, a residential substance abuse treatment centre in Ottawa.
+Pratt served as a Senior Fellow of the Canadian Defence and Foreign Affairs Institute.
+He is also an honorary member of the Royal Military College of Canada.
+He has served on the board of directors of Serenity House, a residential substance abuse treatment centre in Ottawa.
 In October 2014, Pratt was inducted into the Order of St George, the Canadian priory, which traces its roots back to King Kàroly Robert of Hungary in 1326.
+Since 2014, Pratt has served as the Honorary Consul in Ottawa for the Government of Sierra Leone.

-He has authored several papers and lectures including: "Re-tooling for New Challenges: Parliaments as Peace-builders", (June 2005), "Is There a Grand Strategy in Canadian Foreign Policy" Ellis Lectures, University of Calgary, Centre for Military and Strategic Studies, (June 12–14, 2007) and "Canadian Grand Strategy and Lessons Learned" (April 2008), Journal of Transatlantic Studies, United Kingdom).
-More recently, (March 2011) he authored a paper on Canada's Reserve Forces entitled "Canada’s Citizen Soldiers: A Discussion Paper" for the Canadian Defence and Foreign Affairs Institute.
-In October 2018, Pratt participated in the Oxford Union debates and spoke in favour of the proposition act “The War on Terror has been its own worst enemy”.
+He has authored several papers and delivered notable lectures, beginning with “Re-tooling for New Challenges: Parliaments as Peace-builders” (June 2005), followed by “Is There a Grand Strategy in Canadian Foreign Policy?” presented at the Ross Ellis Lectures, Centre for Military and Strategic Studies, University of Calgary (June 2007), and “Canadian Grand Strategy and Lessons Learned” (April 2008).
+He later authored “Canada’s Citizen Soldiers: A Discussion Paper” (March 2011) for the Canadian Defence and Foreign Affairs Institute.
+In October 2018, he spoke at the Oxford Union debate in favour of the proposition “The War on Terror has been its own worst enemy”, and most recently authored “Is History Rhyming?
+The Putin–Hitler Analogy, Ukraine and Euro-Atlantic Security” (1 July 2024).